cehbrecht/mini-climate-data/docs/design.md

 Generated climate artifacts are deliberately excluded from the Python package.
 The package should contain code, recipe definitions, schemas, and lightweight metadata only.
 Consumers fetch data by logical name through `pooch`.

+## Purpose

+This project is intended to replace ad hoc climate test-data copies with a small, reviewable build system.
+It borrows the useful idea from `mini-esgf-data`: start from larger authoritative NetCDF files and reduce them into tiny fixtures for tests, examples, and CI.
+It should not copy the old repository's generated data or recreate one-off generation scripts.

+The durable object in `mini-climate-data` is the recipe.
+A recipe explains where the source data came from, which packaged reducer is used, what small artifact should be written, and how the result is validated.
+Generated artifacts are disposable outputs of those recipes.

+Reducers should provide a small, friendly vocabulary for common reductions.
+For NetCDF subsets that means selecting variables, dimensions, and coordinates without exposing the user to backend-specific APIs first.
+Backend details such as `xarray.to_netcdf` options, `h5netcdf`, or NCO compression flags can still be passed through `backend_options` when a recipe needs them.

+The preferred path is Python-native reduction with `xarray_subset`.
+The NCO-backed `ncks_subset` reducer exists for cases where command-line subsetting of large local ESGF files is faster, more memory-efficient, or closer to an existing operational workflow.
+Both reducers should consume the same high-level recipe parameters where possible.

 ## Recipe Contract

 Each recipe records: